-YBS GENDER PAY REPORT 2018
+YBS GENDER PAY REPORT 2019

 The principles of decency and respect are central to how we reward and recognise our people at YBS.
 We treat our colleagues consistently regardless of their background, gender, race or ethnicity.
 For us, gender is no more or less important than any other characteristic that makes our people who they are.
+We're committed to building a more balanced workforce that's genuinely representative of our customers and society as a whole.

-In 2017 for the first time all companies with over 250 employees were asked to report on their gender pay gap.
+In 2017 for the first time all companies with over 250 employees were asked to report on their gender pay gap, and continue to publish this gap on an annual basis.
 This is most simply described as the difference between the average wages of men and women regardless of seniority.
 This is different to equal pay which addresses the difference in pay for men and women in the same job.
-All companies are required to report their gap annually and we published our details in November 2017.

-2018 Figures
+2019 Figures

-As at April 2018 our mean gender pay gap stands at 29.7%, this is 1.3% lower than the Group's 2017 figure.
-This is also lower than last year's national Financial Services average, and remains higher than the all industry average (PwC, May 2018).
-Another way of looking at our gender pay gap is the median average; this is 26.6% for the same period, 2.0% lower than last year.
+As at April 2019 our mean gender pay gap stands at 30.5%, this is 0.8% higher than the Society's 2018 figure.
+Another way of looking at our gender pay gap is the median average; this is 27.9% for the same period, 1.3% higher than last year.

-In 2018 our colleagues were recognised and rewarded through the Group's annual bonus scheme.
-Almost equal proportions of women and men received a bonus award with both men and women achieving virtually the same % amount in terms of the maximum bonus opportunity available.
-We have also reviewed the actual bonus pay received by both groups in terms of £, the 'gender bonus gap'.
-In 2018 this stands at 44.9% (mean) and 36.1% (median).
-Unlike the gender pay gap, the bonus gap is calculated purely on the number of colleagues in the organisation, not the amount of hours they have worked.
-This means that it doesn't take account of parttime working, and as a result is potentially higher due to the majority of our part-time colleagues being female.
+In 2019 our colleagues were recognised and rewarded through the Society's annual bonus scheme.
+As in 2017 and 2018, almost equal proportions of women and men received a bonus award with both men and women achieving virtually the same percentage amount in terms of the maximum bonus opportunity available.
+We have also reviewed the actual bonus pay received by both groups in terms of £, the 'gender bonus gap'; in 2019 this stands at 47.9% (mean) and 34.1% (median).
+Unlike the gender pay gap, the bonus gap is calculated purely on the number of colleagues in the organisation.
+This means that it doesn't take account of part-time working, and a result is potentially higher due to the majority of our part-time colleagues being female.

-What causes the Gender Pay Gap in YBS?
+How does the composition of the workforce impact the Gender Pay Gap in YBS?

 The main driver for our gender pay gap remains the imbalance of women and men at different levels in the organisation.
-In simple terms we have more females occupying the less senior roles in the organisation, with fewer in the most senior roles, particularly in the Senior Leadership Team.
+In simple terms we continue to have more females occupying the less senior roles in the organisation, with fewer in the most senior roles, particularly in the Senior Leadership Team.
 It is this imbalance that results in the gender pay gap.
-We regularly review our pay by grade to ensure that men and women are treated equally, and we are comfortable with our position in that respect.
-To bring this to life, if YBS Group were to have a 50:50 split of males and females at each level, our gap would be just 2.2%
+To bring the issue of representation to life, if YBS were to have a 50:50 split at senior management level, it would still have a gender pay gap of 23%, demonstrating the impact of high numbers of women in more junior roles such as the Branch Network.